-SENATOR JOHNSON.
+Senator JOHNSON.
 Here is my question.
 Why do we continue to pretend publicly that Iran will enter some agreement where it will be a peaceful nuclear program, that it will be exclusively peaceful?
 That will never happen.
 As long as they can enrich, they are doing it because they want to have that threat of being able to weaponize their nuclear program, correct?

 So why not be honest?
-Why not be clear in terms of what Iran's motivations are?Why do we delude ourselves?
+Why not be clear in terms of what Iran's motivations are?
+Why do we delude ourselves?

-5 Ms. SHERMAN: I do not think we delude ourselves at all.
-As I said in my opening 6 comments, what we are trying to do is to cut off every pathway to a nuclear weapon, to 7 cut off their pathway through plutonium in their current Arak reactor, to cut off the 8 pathway of highly enriched uranium through Natanz and Fordow, to cut off their 9 pathway to a covert program by using intrusive monitoring and inspection.
+Ms. Sherman.
+I do not think we delude ourselves at all.
+As I said in my opening comments, what we are trying to do is to cut off every pathway to a nuclear weapon, to cut off their pathway through plutonium in their current Arak reactor, to cut off the pathway of highly enriched uranium through Natanz and Fordow, to cut off their pathway to a covert program by using intrusive monitoring and inspection.

-10 So this is not about trust.
-This is not about being some have illusions, some kind 11 of illusion about them.
+So this is not about trust.
+This is not about being-some have illusions, some kind of illusion about them.
 This is about verification.
 This is about monitoring.
-This is 12 about assurance to the international community.
+This is about assurance to the international community.
 This is about inspections.
-So this is 13 not about trust, Senator.
+So this is not about trust, Senator.

-SENATOR JOHNSON.
+Senator JOHNSON.
 In a negotiation you want to maintain leverage.
-Now, I will stipulate that, Secretary Cohen there, that there is still pressure from a sanctions standpoint, not as much.
-We certainly dissipated certainly that negotiating leverage.
+Now, I will stipulate, Secretary Cohen, that there is still pressure from a sanctions standpoint, but not as much.
+We certainly dissipated that negotiating leverage.
 But also just the fact that we implicitly agreed to their enrichment program also gave up an awful lot of negotiating leverage, did it not?
 Ms. Sherman?

-Ms. SHERMAN: Senator, we made a judgment, the President of the United States made a judgment, that we could say that there was the possibility for a very limited enrichment program, mutually agreed, under strict limitations, with intrusive monitoring for a long period of time, to in fact deal with the international community's concerns about Iran's nuclear program.
+Ms. Sherman.
+Senator, we made a judgment, the President of the United States made a judgment, that we could say that there was the possibility for a very limited enrichment program, mutually agreed, under strict limitations, with intrusive monitoring for a long period of time, to in fact deal with the international community's concerns about Iran's nuclear program.

-As a result of that and that ability to have that element as a possibility on the table, brought about the Joint Plant of Action.
-That Joint Plant of Action has ensured that in fact we have frozen the program at this time.
+As a result of that and that ability to have that element as a possibility on the table, brought about the Joint Plan of Action.
+That that.

+Joint Plan of Action has ensured that in fact we have frozen the program at this time.

-SENATOR JOHNSON.
-We have got that in the testimony.
-I have heard that.
+Senator JOHNSON.
+We have that in the testimony.
+I have heard

 Let me ask my final question, and I will say "if."
-If this fails on November 24th,what then?
+If this fails on November 24, what then?

-Ms. SHERMAN: I think we will have very serious decisions to make.
-We will have consulted with you all along the way of these four months, a lot of that in closed session so that I can provide a great deal of detail to you, and we will decide what judgments we need to make.
+Ms. Sherman.
+I think we will have very serious decisions to make.
+We will have consulted with you all along the way of these 4 months, a lot of that in closed session so that I can provide a great deal of detail to you, and we will decide what judgments we need to make.

-8 There is no question, we have said if Iran will not reach a comprehensive 9 agreement that cuts off all of their pathways to a nuclear weapon and that gives the 10 international community the assurance we are looking for then we will step up right 11 with you to additional sanctions and to considering all of the options which the 12 President of the United States says remain on the table.
+There is no question, we have said if Iran will not reach a comprehensive agreement that cuts off all of their pathways to a nuclear weapon and that gives the international community the assurance we are looking for then we will step up right with you to additional sanctions and to considering all of the options which the President of the United States says remain on the table.

-SENATOR JOHNSON.
+Senator JOHNSON.
 Would it not be smart right now to declare exactly what would happen, to create a little more negotiating leverage so maybe Iran gets a little more serious about this, as opposed to just talking about serious decisions or, even worse, maybe serious consequences?